 The JSD operates with an active partnership of juvenile justice stakeholders.
 JSD partners include various local stakeholders: Juvenile Court judges, Clerk of Courts, State Attorney’s Office, Department of Juvenile Justice, Miami Dade Public Schools, County departments, law enforcement, Public Defender’s Office, and a multitude of private providers and community based organizations.
 The Department also works with colleges and universities as well as state and federal agencies.

 The Juvenile Assessment Center’s portion of the JSD is open 24 hours a day, 7 days a week to accept arrested juveniles.
 The JAC is charged with managing the entire process for arrested juveniles for Miami-Dade County.
 This includes providing the infrastructure for all juvenile justice stakeholders to comply with their respective mandates/requirements and to perform their respective duties; providing daily coordination for juvenile justice system compliance between stakeholders; processing 100% of the arrested juvenile population brought to the JAC according to law; utilizing JAC data systems to organize the arrest population, and applying "best practices" to strategically reduce the number of children processed at the JAC.
-The JAC must process arrested juveniles in strict compliance with requirements mandated by Florida State Statues.
+The JAC must process arrested juveniles in strict compliance with requirements mandated by Florida State Statutes.

 The JSD concept allows representatives from law enforcement and social services to work together under one roof to provide a complete range of services and programs at the initial stages of the juvenile’s involvement with the Juvenile Justice System.
 This has proven to be an efficient model of processing that has allowed the State of Florida and local communities to achieve system and fiscal efficiencies.
 The delivery mechanism used to provide JSD/JAC services and programs is achieved through four major components: The Intake and Screening Component, the Diversion Services Continuum, the Prevention Continuum, and the Clinical Unit.